keemeew/Approximated-Fair-Queuing/README.md

-# Approximated Fair Queuing implemented on Bmv2 P4 switch
+# Approximated Fair Queuing implemented on Bmv2

 This is simple implementation of Approximated Fair Queuing (NSDI' 18) on P4 v1model.